Code of Safe Practice

 RIDDOR stands for “Reporting of Injuries, Diseases and Dangerous

 Occurrences Regulations”.
-There are certain incidents that require
+Certain incidents require

 reporting by RIDDOR, a list of such incidents can be found on the “types